jhollist/jhollist.github.io/cv.md

   : Windows
   : - I use Windows (NT/2000/XP/7) daily and am capable of basic systems administration.
   : Misc
-  : - I have extensive knowledge of Microsoft Office 2000-2013 and have limited networking and hardware maintenance experience.
+  : - I have extensive knowledge of Microsoft Office 2000-2013 and have some networking and hardware maintenance experience.

 Research Funding
   : - USEPA Safe and Sustainable Water Research Program Task 2.3C: Cyanobacteria, nutrients, and land use – a nexus for sustainable water resources and human health protection, co-lead with B. J. Kreakie.
 2013 - 2016.